Spoiler Alert (film)

-Spoiler Alert is a 2022 American biographical romantic drama film starring Jim Parsons and Ben Aldridge as two lovers, one who watches the other's final months before his death from terminal cancer.
-The film, based on the 2017 memoir Spoiler Alert: The Hero Dies by Michael Ausiello, is directed by Michael Showalter and written by David Marshall Grant and Dan Savage.
-Parsons plays Ausiello, and Aldridge plays his lover Kit Cowan who dies of cancer.
+Spoiler Alert is a 2022 American romantic comedy-drama film based on the 2017 memoir Spoiler Alert: The Hero Dies by Michael Ausiello, directed by Michael Showalter and written by David Marshall Grant and Dan Savage.
+The film stars Jim Parsons, Ben Aldridge, and Sally Field.

-Spoiler Alert was released in the United States on December 2, 2022, by Focus Features.
+Spoiler Alert was released in the United States by Focus Features on December 2, 2022.

 Plot

-The film opens with Kit Cowan dying in the arms of his husband, Michael Ausiello, following his 11-month battle with terminal cancer.
-The story, told through Michael, details their 14-year relationship leading up to Kit's death.

-In 2001, Michael, a writer for TV Guide, is brought to a gay nightclub by his best friend in Manhattan.
-There, he meets Kit, a photographer, and the two instantly connect.
-As they begin dating, Michael struggles with his insecurities of not being attractive enough for Kit, previously being overweight.
-Kit reveals that he had an affair with a man at the gym.
-They both admit their fears of being in a long-term relationship since neither of them had been in one before, but they decide to continue dating each other.
-During their first Christmas together, Kit gives Michael his own closet space at his apartment, inviting Michael to live with him.
+In 2001, Michael Ausiello, a writer for TV Guide, is brought to a gay nightclub by his best friend in Manhattan.
+There, he meets photographer Kit Cowan, and the two start dating.
+Early in the relationship, Michael feels insecure about not feeling attractive enough for Kit, being previously overweight.
+Kit later reveals that he had an affair.
+They both admit their fears of being in a long-term relationship since neither of them had been in one before, but they continue to date.
+During their first Christmas together, Kit gives Michael his own closet space at his apartment.

-In 2002, Kit gets an appendectomy.
-His parents, Bob and Marilyn, come to Manhattan.
-Not out to them, Kit asks Michael to "clean" the apartment of anything gay and all evidence of their relationship.
-Upon returning to Kit's place, Marilyn grows suspicious of Michael.
-After she incessantly interrogates the two men, Kit comes out to his parents and reveals that Michael is his boyfriend.
+One year later, Kit gets an appendectomy.
+His parents come to Manhattan, and Kit has yet to come out to them.
+Kit's mother, Marilyn, grows suspicious of Michael.
+After she incessantly interrogates him, Kit comes out to his parents and reveals that Michael is his boyfriend.
 While initially upset that Kit could not admit this to her, Marilyn is accepting and welcomes Michael.
-Michael and Kit continue their relationship and get a townhouse together.
-During their second Christmas, Michael invites Kit to lie under the Christmas tree with him as he did when he was a child and explains it was always a fantasy of his to do it every year with his partner.
+Michael and Kit continue their relationship and move into a townhouse together.
+During their second Christmas, Kit joins Michael in lying under the Christmas tree with him as Michael explains it was a childhood fantasy of his to do it every year with his partner.